medpaf/linkedin-bot/README.md

 # Linkedin Bot
 Automation bot for Linkedin.
 This script asks for new connections on the Linkedin platform.
 The only external library used in this script is the Selenium framework.
-To install it run the following command on your system:
+To install it run the following command on your system (you'll need to have pip3 installed on your machine):
 ```
 sudo pip3 install selenium
 ```